apiraino/triagebot/developer-setup.md

 ## Zulip commands

-To test interactions from Zulip with the triagebot, open a private message session with it.
+To test interactions from Zulip to the triagebot, open on Zulip a private message session with it.

 Commands from Zulip to the triagebot maps roughly to the following `cURL` call: